Almost indiscernible sequences and convergence of canonical bases: The model theoretic contents of Berkes Rosenthal

 Clearly, a sequence $(\bar X_n)_n$ is exchangeable if and only if it is an indiscernible set (or more precisely, if and only if the $(0,1)^m$-valued sequence $(\rho \bar X_n)_n$ is).
-Of course, since $ARV$ is a stable theory, every indiscernible sequence is indiscernible as a set, so exchangeable is synonymous with indiscernible.
+Since $ARV$ is a stable theory, every indiscernible sequence is indiscernible as a set, so exchangeable is synonymous with indiscernible.
 This observation is part of the statement of \cite[Theorem~1.1]{Berkes-Rosenthal:AlmostExchangeableSequences}.
 The full statement is that an indiscernible sequence of random variables is conditionally i.i.d.\ over its tail field.
-This can also be obtained as an application to $ARV$ of the following three facts: that in a stable theory, if $(\bar a_n)_n$ is any indiscernible sequence, then it is a Morley sequence over $C = \bigcap_n \dcl^{eq}\bigl( \{\bar a_k\}_{k \geq n} \bigr)$; the characterisation of the definable closure given above; and that in models of $ARV$, canonical bases exist in the real sort.
+This can also be obtained as an application to $ARV$ of the following facts: \begin{enumerate} \item In a stable theory, if $(\bar a_n)_n$ is any indiscernible sequence, then it is a Morley sequence over its ``tail closure'' $C = \bigcap_n \dcl^{eq}\bigl( \{\bar a_k\}_{k \geq n} \bigr)$ (follows from \cite[Theorem~5.5]{BenYaacov:StableGroups}). \item The characterisation of $\dcl(A)$ in $ARV$ as $L^1\bigl( \sigma(A), [0,1] \bigr)$. \item In models of $ARV$, canonical bases exist in the real sort. \end{enumerate}

 On the other hand, being almost exchangeable is \emph{not} invariant under a homeomorphism of $\bR$ with $(0,1)$, so something needs to be said.
-Recall first that if $(X_n)_n$ is a sequence of uniformly bounded random variables then $X_n \to 0$ in $L_p$, for any $1 \leq p < \infty$, if and only if $X_n \to 0$ in measure.
+Recall first that inside a bounded family of random variables, convergence in $L^p$ is equivalent, for any $1 \leq p < \infty$, to convergence in measure.